The Hard Hat Tour

 Follow us behind the scenes in the Stables

-This summer we’ll be running a special behind the scenes, Hard Hat Tour of Belton’s Stables.
+We're running a special behind the scenes, Hard Hat Tour of Belton’s Stables up until friday 20 October.
 A Historic Building Survey was undertaken in 2016 in advance of a project to rehabilitate the building.

-Don your hard hats as our experienced guides share with you stories about the history of the stables, who lived and worked in the building and more about the Stables project that is due to start later this year.
+Don your hard hats as our experienced guides share with you stories about the history of the stables, who lived and worked in the building and more about the Stables project that is due to start early next year.
 The tour gives you the chance to visit parts of the building that are usually off limits to staff and visitors

 Mind your head!